 All university police officers carry service weapons while on duty.
 By Nevada Revised Statute 202.265, only police department personnel may carry or possess firearms or any other weapons on campus.

-Access to residence halls is controlled by card-access systems that restrict entrance to only those authorized to enter.
-Each residence hall also is staffed with a resident coordinator and numerous resident assistants, usually one per floor.
+Access to residence halls is controlled by card-activated access systems that restrict entrance to only those authorized to enter.
+Additionally, each residence hall is staffed with a resident coordinator and numerous resident assistants, usually one per floor.